 You won’t see students’ names drawn out in cursive on the cover of their notebooks or at the top of their worksheets anymore.
 Some states still have it as part of their curriculum, but most are now putting the focus on technology.
 More communication is sent via technology than handwritten letters, so students need to know how to navigate the Web instead of learning how to connect their letters.
 It’s a shame that fewer kids learn how to write cursive since handwriting makes you smarter.

 Wall pencil sharpeners

-Wall-mounted pencil sharpeners were always a pain.
+Wall-mounted pencil sharpeners were always a pain—even for students 100 years ago.
 You either sharpened your pencil unevenly or the metal part would detach, and all of the pencil shavings would spill on the floor.
 Most students are probably thankful they have mechanical ones now.

 Ahh, the stress relief that comes along with slamming a ball at your classmates’ faces during gym period.
 Well today, you won’t hear about many students playing this aggressive game during P.E.
 The sport doesn’t “support a positive school climate” so many schools banned it.
 Things are also always changing in people’s homes—you probably won’t find these 9 things in your home ten years from now.

 Back in the day, many teachers had a set of pull-down maps hanging above their whiteboards or chalkboard.
 During geography or history class, the maps would get pulled down so students could see where things took place and learn the location of all the states.
 Now, a quick image can be pulled up on the teacher’s computer and displayed on the board through a projector.
 Today, students are more concerned about learning Google maps tricks.